 - 2.1 The primary purpose of a Neighbourhood Plan is to influence planning for sustainable development which the community wants and needs.
-They set out a vision for the area and include planning policies for the use and development of land.
+A Neighbourhood Plan sets out a vision for the area and includes planning policies for the use and development of land.
 If adopted following a local referendum, this Neighbourhood Plan will have a statutory status which requires that Teignbridge District Council and Devon County Council must take it into account when making planning decisions. - 2.2 Together with the Teignbridge Local Plan, the policies in this Neighbourhood Plan will provide the basis for the determination of planning applications by Teignbridge District Council in the Kenton Neighbourhood Plan Area.
 Neighbourhood planning policies only influence development that requires a planning application and the Plan cannot therefore include policies that fall outside planning control.
-In the course of consulting our residents about the Plan plenty of other issues arose that perhaps could and should be included.
-These are dealt with in the 'Aspirational Policies' of the plan and have less weight in planning terms but are considered by the Parish Council as equally important to pursue.